I hope you enjoy this blog post.

 • Final price: $186 million

 • Details of sale: Private sale to Dmitry Rybolovlev via Yves Bouvier

 6. Number 17A | Jackson Pollock | (1948) | sold for c$200m (€169.8m)

 Image credit: en.wikipedia.org

 Another major player in the Abstract Expressionist movement, Jackson Pollock was an American painter with a notoriously volatile personality.
 During the late 40s and 50s, he became something of a celebrity for his artwork; although this only served to intensify his existing alcoholism.
-Like so many of his most recognisable works, Number 17A was painted during Pollock’s ‘drip period’.
+Like so many of his most recognizable works, Number 17A was painted during Pollock’s ‘drip period’.

-One of the most expensive abstract art of its year, the piece was purchased in conjunction with another piece on this list of the most expensive art pieces in the world.
+One of the most expensive abstract art of its year, the piece was purchased in conjunction with another painting on this list of the most expensive art pieces in the world.
 Keep reading to find out which one.

 • Date of sale: Around September 2015